Wandalen/willbe/doc/version2.eng/README.md

   How to construct a request to utility and obtain the list of resources using filters and globs.
 </details>
 <details><summary><a href="./tutorial/ReflectorUsing.md">
-      Copying of files by means of reflector
+      Copying of files by reflector
   </a></summary>
-  Copying files by means of reflectors, field <code>recursive</code> of reflector.
+  Copying files by reflectors, field <code>recursive</code> of reflector.
 </details>
 <details><summary><a href="./tutorial/ReflectorFilters.md">
       Filters of reflector